isudnop/sheapgamer-discord-bot/README.md

 ### **License**

 This project is licensed under the MIT License \- see the LICENSE file (if you choose to create one) for details.
 (Typically, for small open-source projects, a LICENSE file is included in the root directory, containing the full text of the chosen license).

+## TypeScript Migration

+This project has been migrated to TypeScript and now uses a modern project structure:

+- Source code is in `src/`
+- Build output is in `dist/`
+- To build: `npm run build`
+- To run: `npm start`
+- For development: `npm run dev`

+## Project Structure

+- `src/config/` - Configuration files and environment management
+- `src/commands/` - Discord command modules
+- `src/events/` - Discord event handlers
+- `src/services/` - Reusable services (e.g., RSS, database)
+- `src/utils/` - Utility functions

+## Environment Variables

+Copy `.env-example` to `.env` and fill in your Discord bot token, channel ID, and RSS feed URL.